isomerpages/moe-concordpri/_for-parents/P1 Parents/Administrative Matters.md

 <p style="text-align:justify">Our school bus service provider is DKJ School Bus Services.
 Please use the link below to indicate your interest and they will contact you for more details
 <br>
-<b>School Bus Vendor: </b><a href="https://forms.gle/mAakGAAHrt2mt7cY8">https://forms.gle/mAakGAAHrt2mt7cY8</a>
+<b>School Bus Vendor: </b><a href="https://forms.gle/mAakGAAHrt2mt7cY8" target="_blank" rel="noopener noreferrer">https://forms.gle/mAakGAAHrt2mt7cY8</a>
 <br><br>
 <img style="width:35%" src="/images/School bus services QR code.png">
 <br>
 <b>8.
 Enrol into School-Based Student Care</b>

 Our School-based Student Care provider is Big Heart Student Care.
-If you would like to enrol your child with them, please complete their application form <a href="https://bigheartstudentcare.com/interest/">here</a><b><u> by Sunday, 30 October 2022.</u></b>
+If you would like to enrol your child with them, please complete their application form <a href="https://bigheartstudentcare.com/interest/" target="_blank" rel="noopener noreferrer">here</a><b><u> by Sunday, 30 October 2022.</u></b>

-For more information, please refer to this <a href="/files/Big Heart.pdf">pamphlet</a>.
+For more information, please refer to this <a href="/files/Big Heart.pdf" target="_blank" rel="noopener noreferrer">pamphlet</a>.
 <br><br>
 <b>9.
 Apply for POSB Smart Buddy Watch</b>

 <p style="text-align:justify">Our school canteen and bookshop accept cashless payments via the POSB Smart Buddy watch.
-If you would like to register your child for a POSB Smart Buddy watch, please refer to this <a href="/files/Smart Buddy.pdf">pamphlet</a> for more details.
+If you would like to register your child for a POSB Smart Buddy watch, please refer to this <a href="/files/Smart Buddy.pdf" target="_blank" rel="noopener noreferrer">pamphlet</a> for more details.
 <br><br>
 <b>10.
 Complete Student Details Form (SDF)</b>